oomph-lib/oomph-lib/CONTRIBUTING.md

 ## The steps in detail

-1. Start from the branch you want to work on, e.g. `development`,
+1. Start from the branch you want to work on, e.g. `development`
    ```bash
    >>> git checkout development
    Switched to branch 'development'